BLuckoo/Bellybutton-Biodiversity/README.md

 -   Use of microbials image as an illustration.
 -   A short summary of each chart has been provided above the chart.
 -   A fixed navigation bar has been inserted at the beginning of the page - as the page is scrolled the navigation bar is always visible.
 Each choice on the navigation bar changes colour when hovered over and the user is directed to the are of the page that has been selected.
+-   When the website is refreshed, the first participant's details will show up on the site.
+As the participant ID is selected in the drop down menu, all the charts are updated accordingly.

+## Brief Summary of the Contents of the Website ##

 The participants in the research have been provided with a "Test Subject ID No:" which they can use to access their demographic data and see the level and types of microbials found in their navels.